 MEET THE RIDGE RUNNERS & THEIR AWESOME RIDES

-These folks are regulars at Ivy Ridge and also will be showing at Miami Days & Nights.
-Make sure you chat them up when you see them, they’ve got great stories.
-They also don’t seem to mind if you take a lot of pictures (slideshow on Facebook).
+These folks are regulars at Ivy Ridge and local events.
+They’ve got great stories, and they don’t seem to mind if you take a lot of pictures (slideshow on Facebook).

 Paul’s the president of Ridge Runners, proud owner of a ’23 Ford T Bucket he’s had since fall.
 Based off 1923 Ford Model T, it’s a fiberglass kit on top of 1923 frame.